HelixBePraised/mediaApp/README.md

 ## TODO:
     1. [ ] Serve files
     2. [ ] Create endpoint for media selection (TV/Movie/Other)
+        * Serve each folder, include type (directory or normal file)
     3. [ ] Create dmenu client for MPV
+        * Probably will use jq and curl, so that JSON is the default endpoint as opposed to plaintext or html

 ## Why Golang?
 Golang is nice for this kind of project because it's fast, its standard library is awesome, and static linking executable should prove nice for deployment.